apexinfosysindia/addons/rpc_shutdown/DOCS.md

     address: 192.168.0.1
     credentials: user%password
     delay: 0
-    message: Apex MCU+ is shutting down this PC.
+    message: Apex Connect+ is shutting down this PC.
 This cannot be canceled.
 Please save your work!
   - alias: test-pc-2
     address: 192.168.0.2
     credentials: user%password
     delay: 0
-    message: Apex MCU+ is shutting down this PC.
+    message: Apex Connect+ is shutting down this PC.
 This cannot be canceled.
 Please save your work!
 ```

 ### Option: `computers` (required)